murphyliu73/GPUParallel_CUDA/README.md

 - use fstream to read raw image instead of read bmp files.
 - rewrite horizontal and vertical flip function.
 - use chrono library to calculuate the CPU cost time.

+#### Chapter2: Develop the first CPU parallel program

+changes
+- consistent with the code ideas in the book about CPU parallelism.
+- use c++ standard library "thread" instead of "pthread".